Natural Remedies That May Help Relieve Muscle Cramps

 Some recommended exercises include:

 Epsom salts have been used to soothe various parts of the body for hundreds of years.
-They are rich in magnesium, a mineral that can be absorbed through the skin and is also essential for maintaining strong, healthy muscles.
+They’re rich in magnesium, a mineral that can be absorbed through the skin and may also help keep your muscles strong and healthy.

 How should you use it?